World Mitochondrial Disease Week round-up - The Lily Foundation

 Taking a stand

-A special thank you to those Lily supporters who got behind our Take a Stand initiative, by setting up colourful Lily awareness stands in their local areas.
-This is a really effective way to educate and inform people about mito – not to mention a great reason to bake some very tasty looking cup cakes!
+A special thank you to those Lily supporters who got behind our Take a Stand initiative by setting up colourful Lily awareness stands in their local areas.
+This is a really effective way to educate and inform people about mitochondrial disease – not to mention a great reason to bake some very tasty cupcakes!

 A team effort